 (e) the number of assisted persons represented by the practitioner at the same time.

-[Rule 4 amended in Gazette 30 Oct 1992 p.
+[Rule 4 amended: Gazette 30 Oct 1992 p.
 5333.]

 5. Application of Schedule 2

 The fees set out in Schedule 2 specify the maximum remuneration payable to an assigned practitioner for the services specified in that Schedule and in determining the fee payable to an assigned practitioner the Director, authorised officer and committee shall consider all relevant factors as specified in rule 4(2).